AndreasPetter/MasterThesisZaicanu/README.md

 MasterThesisZaicanu
 ===================

-This is part of the code of the master thesis of Eugeniu Zaicanu, a student of mine back at Seeburger AG
+This is part of the code of the master thesis of E. Zaicanu, a student of mine back at Seeburger AG